Senior Leadership Team

 General Manager, Education Services

-He has also worked in education and training and industrial relations across a wide range of industries and educational bodies.
-Mark has consulted widely across Australia, particularly in relation to standards and curriculum development, training systems and the development of a number of national training packages across various industry and occupational areas spanning entry level skills to high level management.
+He has consulted widely across Australia, particularly in relation to standards and curriculum development, training systems and the development of national training packages across various industry and occupational areas spanning entry level skills to high level management..

-Mark Klose is the RACGP General Manager, Member Services and Operations.
-Mark joined the RACGP in September 2014 and is responsible for the First Contact Team, Member Services, Finance, IT and Knowledge Management.
+Mark Klose is the RACGP General Manager, Finance and Technology.
+Mark joined the RACGP in September 2014 and is responsible for the Finance and Technology Teams.

 Prior to joining the RACGP, Mark held senior positions in the private sector including Coles, Vodaphone/3, and Mobil across the FMCG, Supply Chain and IT/Telco industries working in Commercial Finance roles.
 Mark has extensive experience driving business improvement, including time as Senior Commercial Manager of the Coles Supply Chain Transformation Program and providing financial and IT leadership to small, medium and large organisations.